vuldb/cyber_threat_intelligence/Fareit/README.md

 These countries are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Fareit:

+* GB
 * US
-* GB
-* FR
+* CA
 * ...

-There are 1 more country items available.
+There are 4 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise